code-computerlove/FE-Components/components/tabs/readme.md

 # Tabs Component
 This component demonstrates a tab widget that follows the format of the [W3 Tabs Example](https://www.w3.org/TR/wai-aria-practices/examples/tabs/tabs-1/tabs.html).
 ## Keyboard Support
+> Note: Tests are located in ./test/tabs/index.js

 This component has keyboard support of the following: